spirit-code/spirit/core/docs/INPUT.md

 via headers: an index `i` and an axis `Kx Ky Kz` or `Ka Kb Kc`, as well as optionally a magnitude `K`.

+*Dipole-Dipole Interaction:*
+Via the keyword `ddi_method` the method employed to calculate the dipole-dipole interactions is specified.

+      `none`   -  Dipole-Dipole interactions are neglected
+      `fft`    -  Uses a fast convolution method to accelerate the calculation `cutoff` -  Lets only spins within a maximal distance of 'ddi_radius' interact `fmm`    -  Uses the Fast-Multipole-Method (NOT YET IMPLEMENTED!)

+If the `cutoff`-method has been chosen the cutoff-radius can be specified via `ddi_radius`.
+If the boundary conditions are periodic `ddi_n_periodic_images` specifies how many images are taken in the respective direction.

+Note: The images are appended on both sides (the edges get filled too)
+      i.e. 1 0 0 -> one image in +a direction and one image in -a direction

 **Neighbour shells**: